-Lately, the DNA technology has greatly and rapidly advanced and because of that it has been useful in many fields of study and in practical life.
+The Full form of DNA is Deoxyribonucleic acid.
+Lately, DNA technology has greatly and rapidly advanced and because of that, it has been useful in many fields of study and in practical life.
 From determining paternity to catching criminals, DNA tests have various purposes and have been an integral part of law enforcement agencies and crime investigations.
 Even archeologists find DNA, a useful source of information.
 They are now using DNA tests to keep a systematic record of genetic codes and progression of life on earth which dates back to centuries.
 This helps in making a DNA database which can be used for reference and comparison purposes later.

 People are also using DNA test to establish their ancestor’s ethnic background which can be dated hundreds and thousands of years back.
 It has also made great breakthrough in the field of diagnosis.
 With the help of prenatal genetic tests doctors can now determine whether the unborn fetus will have health problems or will be born healthy.
 Doctors have also been using DNA tests to determine the probability of risk of certain genetic diseases like prostate cancer.
 They can now be identified as a high risk disease and ensure regular checkups which will lead to better results as the cancer was diagnosed at an earlier stage.
 DNA tests, phenotyping and other such methods are now being widely used in criminal investigations.
 In cases of repeat offenders police can store DNA profiles and compare them with the samples of other unsolved crimes and find a possible match a glaring example of which is the case of the infamous serial killer of America, Gary Ridgeway.
 He evaded the investigators for a span of 20 years during which he killed around 50 women.
 His DNA samples taken from his earlier victims proved to be the only physical evidence that helped to convict him.
 There have been cases where individuals who were previously convicted of crimes being exonerated because of new evidence submitted through DNA testing.
 Many cases that were unsolved and closed were successfully opened and investigated with the help of DNA tests.